NellielProject/Nelliel/documentation/plugins/plugin-api.md

 # Nelliel Plugin API Basic Documentation

-Documentation on the basic functioning and usage of the plugin API.
+Documentation on the functions of the plugin API.
+For instructions on using plugins see [using-plugins.md](using-plugins.md).

 ## Current API Version
 1